inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 - **Context API:** For global state management (authentication state)
 - **Custom Hooks:** For form handling, validation, and data fetching
 - **Server Components:** For performance-optimized rendering where applicable
-- **Responsive Design:** Mobile-first approach with adaptive layouts
+- **Responsive Design:** Mobile-first approach with adaptive layouts using a consistent light theme
 - **Repository Pattern:** For database access with Supabase
 - **Facade Pattern:** For service abstraction
 - **Atomic Design Principles:** For UI component organization